Supreme Court of Ohio

-From the seating of Robert R. Cupp in 2007 to replace Democrat Alice Robie Resnick until the 2010 appointment of Eric Brown as chief justice, the court consisted entirely of Republicans who had been nominated through the primary process and won the general election, or who were appointed to an open seat by a Republican governor.
-This occurred once again in 2018 when Republican Mary DeGenaro was appointed to fill the seat vacated by the lone Democrat on the court, Bill O'Neill.
-Democrats once again joined the court in 2019 with the election of Michael Donnelly and Melody Stewart in November 2018.

-Asterisks (*) next to retirement dates indicate justices who will be permitted to complete their current terms, but will be barred from running for reelection due to having exceeded the mandatory retirement age of 70 years.

-In the court's history, there have been four instances where the female justices have outnumbered the male justices.
-The first occurred from January to May 2003, the second time occurred in 2005 and 2006, the third time occurred between January 2011 and January 2017, and the fourth time occurred beginning in January 2018.

 History

 The Supreme Court of Ohio was founded in 1802, established in the state constitution as a three-member court, holding courts in each county every year.
 The constitution was approved that year, one year before statehood.
 In 1823, the state legislature ordered the court to meet annually in Columbus.
 It was located in the Ohio Statehouse beginning in 1857, and moved into the Statehouse Annex in 1901.
 The first female justice on the court was Florence E. Allen who served from 1923 to 1934.
 In 1974, the court moved from the annex building to the Rhodes State Office Tower.
 It moved to the Ohio Judicial Center in 2004.

-Important cases
+Notable cases

 In DeRolph v.
 State (1997) the Supreme Court of Ohio found that Ohio's method of funding its schools was unconstitutional.
 The case originated in the Perry County Schools.

 In Mapp v.
 Ohio (1961), the U.S. Supreme Court reversed the Supreme Court of Ohio, and found that evidence seized unlawfully without a search warrant cannot be used in criminal prosecutions.